Two people with their dog at a campground

 10. Creative Pet Containment

 Some pet owners get creative with pet containment systems so their pets can enjoy and share time outside with them.
-It is important they have shade and clean water.
-Make sure you are always in attendance when your pets are outside with you.
+It’s important that your pet has shade and clean water.
+Make sure you’re always in attendance when your pets are outside with you.

-I know I said this is my top 10 pet tips, but it is important to share this tip too.
-Perform a daily health check on your pet.
+Bonus Tip: Perform a daily health check on your pet.
 When your pet is away from home, and off their regular schedule, it can affect their health.
-Watch for any signs that are out of the ordinary.
-If you prepare before your trip, you should have a wonderful adventure along with your pets!
+Watch for any signs that are out of the ordinary and check for ticks if you’re spending time outdoors.
+If you prepare before your trip, you should have a wonderful RV adventure along with your pets!

 headshot